NYPL/iiif_image_server_shim/README.md

 # IIIF Image Server Shim

+*THIS IS SOMEWHERE BETWEEN A PROOF-OF-CONCEPT AND A WORK IN PROGRESS.*

 images.nypl.org is/was a PHP application.
 Recently, we've been trying to serve our images from [our IIF Image Server](https://github.com/NYPL/cantaloupe).